Marchandladislas/Marchandladislas/README.md

 - ### 🌱 Current Projects

-- Currently working on a community project for 'rolistes' & 'Ludistes'.
+- Currently working on application where'rolistes' & 'Ludistes' can find a way to find people at their table.

 ### 👯 Fun Facts

-- I LOVE roleplay gaming like DnD 🐉 ( ;,;)
+- I LOVE roleplay gaming like DnD 🐉 ( ;,;) and acting.
 - Web friends call me "Poivre" (Pepper in French) 😄

 ### 🌈 Passions & Hobbies